civican/legisinfo/42-1/bills/C-65/bill_text.md

 ### Amendments to the Act

+### Section 0.1

+Subsection 122(1) of the `Canada Labour Code` is amended by adding the following in alphabet­ical order:

+**harassment and violence** means any action, conduct or comment, including of a sexual nature, that can reasonably be expected to cause offence, humiliation or other physical or psychological injury or illness to an employee, including any prescribed action, conduct or comment; (**harcèlement et violence**)

 ### Section 1

-Section 122.1 of the `Canada Labour Code` is replaced by the following:
+Section 122.1 of the Act is replaced by the following:

 ### Section 122.1

-The purpose of this Part is to prevent accidents and **physical or psychological injuries** and **illnesses** arising out of, linked with or occurring in the course of employment to which this Part applies.
+The purpose of this Part is to prevent accidents, **occurrences of harassment and violence** and physical or psychological injuries and illnesses arising out of, linked with or occurring in the course of employment to which this Part applies.

-> **Explanatory Note**:
-> Existing text of section 122.1:
-> *Existing Text*:
-> > The purpose of this Part is to prevent accidents and injury to health arising out of, linked with or occurring in the course of employment to which this Part applies.

 ### Section 2